 Should I trust you?

 You may have read slander about me or ESLinsider written by one of the above people.
 Some things they said (myTEFL) were why aren't there any reviews on ESLinsider on different sites?
+Or the guy behind TEFL online pro said I was a "wanted criminal in China".
+Oh really if that was true how would you be privy to that info??

 If you have any questions about ESLinsider then you can send me an email.